toeverything/blocksuite/packages/docs/block-view.md

 ## Render Children

-A block can have children, and we can render them by using `content` property.
+A block can have children, and we can render them by using `renderModelChildren`.

 ```ts
 @customElements('my-block')